-12 National Conference of State Legislatures, Automatic Voter Registration, 04.22.2019.
+8 National Conference of State Legislatures, Automatic Voter Registration, 04.22.2019.
 See also Sawyer, Early Voting Business Case for Mecklenburg County, NC, ca. 2015.

-13 In its Election Initiative issues brief "Inaccurate, Costly, and Inefficient Evidence that America's Voter Registration System Needs an Upgrade" from 02.2012, the Pew Center on the States argues that paper registration systems are expensive compared to electronic.
+9 In its Election Initiative issues brief "Inaccurate, Costly, and Inefficient Evidence that America's Voter Registration System Needs an Upgrade" from 02.2012, the Pew Center on the States argues that paper registration systems are expensive compared to electronic.
 Where Oregon spent \$4.11 per active voter to process registrations and maintain their voting list or \$7.67 per transaction (new or updated registration), Canada spent \$0.35 per voter to process registrations and Maricopa County, AZ reduced costs from \$0.83 for paper registration to \$.03 for online registration.
 In California, the introduction of Conditional Voter Registration was delayed from 2012 to 2017 until VoteCal, California's statewide voter registration database, was operational (see California Secretary of State and Santa Clara Registrar of Voters).

-14 According to the National Conference of State Legislators, additional technology is not required even for same-day registration.
+10 According to the National Conference of State Legislators, additional technology is not required even for same-day registration.
 Whereas the additional administrative work can be time consuming, many states report a reallocation of existing costs and resources rather than additional costs.
 In 2015, Project Vote reported that most states experienced "minimal" incremental costs in the long term.
 Iowa introduced SDR with only a \$40,000 onetime statewide expense.
 In 2011-12, Demos conducted a survey of counties in Iowa and North Carolina and found that a large majority reported little to no additional costs for same-day registration.
-Most did not require additional staffing at the polls.
-Any new expenses were generally associated with additional printing and mailing of registration forms.
-North Carolina respondents most frequently cited additional staffing at one-stop sites as the most notable cost associated with same-day registration.
-This need tended to increase among smaller-sized counties.
-The increased expenses cited

 Registration (AB 1436) that allowed unregistered voters to register and vote within fifteen days of and including election day using a provisional ballot, and it became operational in 2017 (see California Secretary of State and Santa Clara Registrar of Voters).
-Their State Legislature anticipated increases in cost of \$5-10,000 per county but only due to the provisions of the law related to same-day registration.15 The legislation proposed in Missouri sets the registration deadline at fifteen days before election day as well but without the option for same-day registration.16 It is therefore reasonable to assume that no additional technology or staff would be required and therefore this aspect of the legislation would incur \$0 new costs.
+Their State Legislature anticipated increases in cost of \$5-10,000 per county but only due to the provisions of the law related to same-day registration.11 The policy proposed in Missouri sets the registration deadline at fifteen days before election day as well but without the option for same-day registration.12

+It is therefore reasonable to assume that no additional expenses (\$0) would be incurred.

-6. The cost to allow all eligible voters to vote "without excuse" by absentee ballot17 is "unknown" if not \$0.
+6. The cost to allow all eligible voters to vote "without excuse" by absentee ballot is "unknown" if not \$0.

-The number of absentee ballots cast in Missouri fluctuated between 5.7% and 9.6% in 2008-2012.18 According to the fiscal notes associated with past bills in the Missouri General Assembly (HB173, Conway, 2017; HB644, Smith, 2017; HB29, Stacy, 2019; HB202, Shull, 2019) as well as proposed constitutional amendments (HJR 90, Dugger, 2014), most local election officials did not respond with feedback or stated that the impact would be negligible on their expenses.
+The number of absentee ballots cast in Missouri fluctuated between 5.7% and 9.6% in 2008-2012.13 According to the fiscal notes associated with past bills in the Missouri General Assembly (HB173, Conway, 2017; HB644, Smith, 2017; HB29, Stacy, 2019; HB202, Shull, 2019) as well as proposed constitutional amendments (HJR 90, Dugger, 2014), most local election officials did not respond with feedback or stated that the impact would be negligible on their expenses.
 By contrast, the local election officials from Audrain, Kansas City, Platt, and St. Louis Counties estimated increased costs ranging from \$1,700 to \$32,000 due to increased postage, printing, and staff.
 In more recent bills (HB368, McGaugh, 2019; HB527, Stevens, 2019; HB992, Price, 2019), however, the local election officials from Platt and St. Louis Counties estimate \$0 fiscal impact for similar policies.

 Given such wildly different cost estimates from rural, suburban, and urban counties, the Committee on Legislative Oversight correctly notes that there could be a potential increase in costs but the actual fiscal impact is "unknown" if not \$0.
-Costs (i.e. for increased staff) may increase in the short term if voters suddenly switch to permanent absentee voting by mail before the necessary infrastructure has been created; but in general, political scientists note that state- and even county-specific voting cultures are often strong predictors of future behavior; which suggests that in North Carolina may not be entirely attributable to same-day registration, however.
-Most counties that reported adding staff were unable to disaggregate same-day registration costs from overall early voting expenses.
+In the